Video Game Caring Potential

 - It's not just the Little Sisters.
 There are players who actively try to find a way to collect and cure the girls without harming the Big Daddies...or failing that, get through the game without collecting any Little Sisters except the ones the storyline forces them to.

-- Elizabeth in Infinite seems to be designed for this.
+- Elizabeth in BioShock Infinite was designed for this.
 The player character is tasked with finding and protecting her, and she's very powerful.
-She's also very cute, has Of Corsets Sexy, her head proportions and hair seem to make her look younger, and overusing her powers actually harms her.
+She's also very cute, has Of Corsets Sexy, her head proportions and hair seem to make her look younger, and the early stages of game's development had a feature where overusing her powers actually harms her.

 - Your squad members from Call of Duty would probably count if the interesting ones weren't immortal for plot reasons.